 Tip 6.
 Pack a light jacket or fleece top, plus a good quality rain jacket and rain pants.
 A poncho (for ladies) is great for rainy days when you might need a bathroom stop in the woods.

 Tip 7.
 Regardless of the season I always take a sweater or fleece top for the evenings.
 Make sure it is light wool or synthetic; cotton will not keep you dry.
 There are many options available in high-tech fabrics, so do your research and test your items in the rain before you travel.

 Tip 8.
 Fast-drying and comfortable undergarments are essential to avoid chaffing.
 Sports bras are the best.

 Tip 9.
 Always wear a good hat for sun protection.
-Your buff (provided free by RAW Travel) can be worn in many ways to add protection for your neck and ears.
+A buff can be worn in many ways to add protection for your neck and ears.

 Tip 10.
 If you have balance, foot or leg issues, walking poles are highly recommended.

 Other items to pack

 - Medications you need, and add a few headache tablets as well